State Board Members

 Brenda Gullett, a former state legislator, wants the State Board to do everything it can to "support and empower" schools as they implement the Common Core standards.
 "I believe that this board has taken tough stands to resist educational options that would not be in the best interest of the students," Gullett says.
 "I am very proud of that."

-Gullett is the current vice-chairman of the State Board.
+Gullett is the current chairman of the State Board of Education.
 She was born in Houston, Texas, and graduated from Aldine High School.
 She has a bachelor's degree from the University of Houston.
 She is the owner and operator of Brenda Gullett Associates, which offers corporate training in customer service, communications, and leadership development.
 She previously worked as a drug prevention director for Shreveport/Bossier schools in Louisiana and in the same role in Pine Bluff.

 She served on the Jefferson County Quorum Court from 1992-1998, in the Arkansas House of Representatives from 1999-2000 and in the Arkansas Senate from 2001 to 2004.
 During the historic special session on education reform of 2003-2004, she was vice-chairman of the Senate Education Committee.